OrquestraCD/cfn-tf-custom-types/docs/powerdns.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/powerdns**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `api_key` - (Required) The PowerDNS API key.
 * `server_url` - (Required) The address of PowerDNS server.
 When no schema is provided, the default is `https`.